 - Faculty of Science and Engineering

-These faculties are further divided into schools, departments and centres, which are the basic operational units of the University.
+These faculties are further divided into schools, disciplines, institutes, centres and groups, which are the basic operational units of the University.
 Teaching and research activities are supported by the Vice-Chancellory.
-Courses are delivered at several campuses and education centres throughout Western Australia, campuses in Sydney and Malaysia, as well as a host of international partner institutions.
+Courses are delivered at campuses in Western Australia, Dubai, Malaysia and Singapore, as well as a host of international partner institutions.

 The Curtin University Act 1966, which established the University, provides that the governing authority of the University is the Council.
 The Chancellor chairs Council while the Vice-Chancellor is responsible for the day-to-day management of the University.

 Legislation to change the formal status of the Western Australian Institute of Technology to a University of Technology was passed by the Western Australian State Parliament in 1986.
 Curtin University of Technology commenced operation on 1 January 1987.

 In 1998, an amendment was made to the wording of the Curtin University Act 1966 to enable the University to establish and maintain branches outside the State of Western Australia.
 At the time of the original wording of the Act, internationalisation of the University’s activities had not been contemplated.
 Given the University’s operations in an increasingly global environment, it was seen as timely to seek an amendment, which would not impede any future operations.
 The Curtin University of Technology Amendment Act 1998, enabling the University to carry out its functions and enter in business arrangements “within or outside the State” was assented to by the Governor on 5 November 1998.